yainit/kernels/4.12/Readme.md

-Unified patchsets for the 4.12, are available over 4.12.11, composed to a running kernel, with extractions from Gentoo, ClearOS, Con Kolivas MuQSS, UKSM, BFQ, Ubuntu, OpenSuSE, Fedora, Mageia, PCLinuxOS, Puppylinux, YaIniT, in the directory  'patches-Syltian-late-summer-surfs'.
+Unified patchsets for the 4.12, are available over 4.12.11, composed to a running kernel, with extractions from Gentoo, ClearOS, Con Kolivas MuQSS, UKSM, BFQ, Ubuntu, OpenSuSE, Fedora, Mageia, PCLinuxOS, Puppylinux, YaIniT, in the file 'patches-Syltian-late-summer-surfs.tar.lrz'.
+I did get the long file warning of github, then I compressed it.
+I plan for future use to make a git branch for the kernel for all those who want compare quickly.

-Caution : Due to the for now inedited Gentoo header patches for 4.12, these patches work over the 4.11 tarball!
+Caution : Due to the for now inedited Gentoo header patches for 4.12, these patches work over the linux-4.11 tarball!

 #
 #